ratchetapps/urlstashgui/README.md

 ---

-I did not write any lines of code or even the help menu.
-ChatGPT made this app for me.
-I wrote most of this readme tho
+I did not write a line of this code.
+ChatGPT did it all.WYSIWYG

 ---